documentationfor yFiles for HTML 3.0.0.1

 </style>

-Using the :hover pseudo-class often works well for nodes or bigger elements in general, but keep in mind that this skips the entire yFiles input mechanism.
-Particularly for edges it is usually better to let the itemHoverInputMode decide on the hover state of the graph item because it considers the actual hit testing of the style implementation and the current hitTestRadius.
+Using the :hover pseudo-class often works well for nodes or larger elements.
+However, remember that this bypasses the yFiles input mechanism.
+For edges, it’s generally better to let the itemHoverInputMode determine the hover state of the graph item.
+This is because it considers the actual hit testing of the style implementation and the current hitTestRadius.

-yFiles for HTML does not guarantee to keep the graph item’s DOM element alive when changing more than just the cssClass property during one updateVisual iteration.
-So to trigger CSS transitions, make sure to only change the cssClass property.
+yFiles for HTML doesn’t guarantee that the graph item’s DOM element will persist if you change more than just the cssClass property during a single updateVisual iteration.
+To reliably trigger CSS transitions, only modify the cssClass property.

-When adjusting a property on the style, e.g. cssClass, also consider that the style may be shared between multiple graph model items.
-Either make sure to disable style sharing, or clone the style beforehand.
+When adjusting a property on the style, such as cssClass, also consider that the style might be shared between multiple graph model items.
+Ensure that you either disable style sharing or clone the style beforehand.

 Exporting Graph Items Styled by CSS

 By default, the SvgExport does not consider any external stylesheets.
-To export graph items that are styled by external CSS rules, the cssStyleSheet property needs to be specified accordingly.
+To export graph items that are styled by external CSS rules, the cssStyleSheet property needs to be specified.

 For example, in the case of the mentioned basic node style, the export needs to be configured as follows: